 - What are you likely to ‘take back’ to your life/work in the community?

-- Is there anything you could or would do now that you wouldn’t have done before?
+- Is there anything you could or would do now that you wouldn’t have felt able to do before?

 - What difference will this make to how you engage in your interface area?